russmckendrick/records/content/albums/flamagra-13672614/index.md

 "Toro is the person I always wind up in vans with at festivals.
 Somehow, I always wind up in the van with Toro.
 We play a lot of the same shows, we get picked up from the same hotels, and he's just always in the van, or on the plane, things like that.
 Over time, I guess I started to feel a kindred spirit thing, even though he's someone I don't know too well.
 But finally we were like, 'We gotta make something happen.'"<br />
 <b>Solange, "Land of Honey"</b>
 "I'd been trying to make this song happen for a long time.
 We initially started it for a documentary film that didn't pan out.
 But I really loved the song and always thought it was special, so I kept on it.
 I kept working on it, kept to trying to figure out how to tie it into the universe that I was building.
 Eventually, we recorded it here at the house and just felt really organic, really natural.
 She's someone I'd definitely like to keep working with."<br />
-<b>Honorable Mention: Mac Miller</b>
+<b>Honourable Mention: Mac Miller</b>
-"A couple songs on the album, like 'Find Your Own Way Home' and 'Thank U Malcolm,' were inspired by Mac.
-'Thank U Malcolm' is special to me because it's my way of thanking him for all the inspiration he left behind in his passing, and for all the fire he inspired in me, Thundercat, and all of our friends.
+"A couple songs on the album, like 'Find Your Own Way Home' and 'Thank U Malcolm', were inspired by Mac.
+'Thank U Malcolm' is special to me because it's my way of thanking him for all the inspiration he left behind in his passing, and for all the fire he inspired in me, Thundercat and all of our friends.
 He made us want to be better, to let go of the bullshit.
 And now, you know, none of us are out here experimenting with drugs or anything.
 That's largely because of him.
 After he left us, everyone was like, 'You know what?
 Fuck all that shit.'
 In a way, in his passing, he's got friends of mine clean.
 He'll always mean a lot to me."